MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/add-block-or-remove-users.md

     1. In the Yammer admin center, go to **Users** \> **Block Users** and enter the email addresses of the users to block.

-    2. In the Office 365 admin center, remove the **Yammer** license for the user.
+    2. In the Microsoft 365 admin center, remove the **Yammer** license for the user.
 For steps, see [Turn off Yammer access for Office 365 users](turn-off-user-access.md) and see [Manage Yammer licenses in Office 365](manage-yammer-licenses-in-office-365.md).

 <a name="BouncedEmails"> </a>
 ## Bounced emails